BenthicSubstrateMapping/PyHum/README.md

    # for texture calcs
    win = 100 # pixel window
    shift = 10 # pixel shift
-   density = win/2
+   density =win/2 # win/2
    numclasses = 4 # number of discrete classes for contouring and k-means maxscale = 20 # Max scale as inverse fraction of data length (for wavelet analysis) notes = 4 # Notes per octave (for wavelet analysis)

    # for mapping
-   res = 0.1 # grid resolution in metres
+   res = 99 # grid resolution in metres
+   # if res==99, the program will automatically calc res from the spatial res of the scans
    mode = 1 # gridding mode (simple nearest neighbour)
    #mode = 2 # gridding mode (inverse distance weighted nearest neighbour)
    #mode = 3 # gridding mode (gaussian weighted nearest neighbour)